DeyLak/redux-restify/README.md

  1. Added `key` and `data` params to generic fields

 ### 12.08.2019
- 1. Added `useOptimistic` parameter to `deleteById` action.
+ 1. Added config and `useOptimistic` parameter to `deleteById` action.
 Use, if you want to show element deletion progress.